Economics

 Bachelor of arts students

-Students pursuing a bachelor of arts with a major in economics will normally take the following courses in their first year:
+Students pursuing a bachelor of arts or international bachelor of arts with a major in economics will typically take the following courses in their first year:

 FALL SEMESTERWINTER SEMESTER